Alimasrafy/Alimasrafy/README.md

 - 👀 I’m interested in ...
 NEW THINGS
 - 🌱 I’m currently learning ...
 JAVASCRIPT
 - 💞️ I’m looking to collaborate on ...
 JAVASCRIPT
 - 📫 How to reach me ...
-Facebook=[https://www.facebook.com/alimasrafy.24] Linked-In=[https://www.linkedin.com/in/ali-masrafy/]
+Facebook, Linked-In, Instagram, Twitter,

 I am currently focused on learning front-end development, specializing in creating responsive and visually engaging user interfaces.
 My learning journey includes mastering HTML, CSS, and JavaScript to build interactive and accessible websites.